pretenderjs/pretender/README.md

 ```

 ### Timing Parameter
-The timing parameter is used to control *how* a request responds.
+The timing parameter is used to control when a request responds.
 By default, a request responds
-asynchronously on the next frame of the event loop.
+asynchronously on the next frame of the browser's event loop.
 A request can also be configured to respond
-synchronously, after a set amount of time, or never, (i.e., it needs to be manually resolved).
+synchronously, after a defined amount of time, or never (i.e., it needs to be manually resolved).

 **Default**
 ```javascript